cam48eco/LifeDWH/Readme.md

 In result, the relevant option appeared in Airflow in Admin -> Connections panel, enabling use of MsSqlOperator in DAGs, toghether with attribute of connection (mssql_conn_id="[mssql_conn_id_name]").

 ![AirflowMssql](https://github.com/cam48eco/LifeDWH/blob/main/img/Airflow_Mssql.png)

+**'Staging database' creation, tables creation and data fetching**

+Remark:
+The staging database (oltplifestaging) has been designed for the case if in the future the new, real time data as data sources will appear.
+In that case, this information should be aggregated before being used for dimensions extraction and data warehouse feeding, and - after this aggregation - droppped from the 'Sources database' to avoid inefficient use of disk space (according to bucket philosophy - retention policy for database).
+As at this moment, there are any real time data to be processed, the 'Staging database' is a duplicate of 'Sources database'.
+The motivation to create the 'Staging database' at this step, was to avoid the time-consuming solution reconstruction, when the new, real-time data appear.

+According to above presented assumptions, in the case of tables with data on: observations and communities, the respective tables in oltplifestaging are feeded with tables from oltplifesources database with respective DAGs.
+In the case of other sources (above mentioned real data, etc.) respective DAGs will be elaborated to transform the data from oltplifesources when transfering to their tables in oltplifestaging.